WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can also **restrict** traffic **based on location**, **prevent SQL Injection**, all sorts of stuff.

+#### The experience

+- default rules provide a good starting point, but you will most likely need to turn some of
+  - one of such rules might be the `AWSManagedRulesAmazonIpReputationList`.
+This one might be causing you issues if you are using canaries

+* WAF and its resources do not have the concept of a `DeletionPolicy`.
+This means that, if you deploy a PR stacks, might have trouble cleaning up those resources

 ### AWS Shield

 - mainly for **creating protection against DDOS**.